 It’s no secret that the aviation industry has some major environmental problems.
 Every year, thousands of planes, all of which run on potent fossil fuels, transport millions of passengers around the world every day.
 And all of this has an impact: aviation is already responsible for more than two percent of global greenhouse gas emissions, and that footprint is growing larger by the year.

-But, it turns out, while many of these planes are taking people to business trips, family reunions, and relaxing vacations, some aren’t transporting anyone anywhere at all.
+But, it turns out, while many of these planes are taking people on business trips, family reunions, and relaxing vacations, some aren’t transporting anyone anywhere at all.
 They’re totally empty, and they’ve been nicknamed “ghost flights.”
 But why are they happening?
 Can they be stopped?
 And do they prove that, when it comes to reducing aviation’s footprint, individual action (like limiting personal plane journeys), is futile?

 What are ‘ghost flights’ and why do they happen?